Skip to content

 Flexible Dataset Access & Management datasets.DatasetsManager providers module, core.BaseProvider, core.ProviderService DatasetsManager orchestrates dataset operations, BaseProvider defines provider interface, concrete providers handle specific data sources

-Species Classification predictors.MosquitoClassifier core.BasePredictor, core.ModelWeightsManager Implements species-specific classification logic with support for multiple model architectures and weight management
+Species Classification predictors.MosquitoClassifier core.BasePredictor, backend implementations Enhanced - Implements species-specific classification with pluggable backend support (PyTorch/FastAI, ONNX)

 Object Detection predictors.MosquitoDetector core.BasePredictor, visualization utilities Provides bounding box detection with batch processing capabilities and integrated visualization